 Designing an Application

-Designing a Database with a CyberTracker Application (Screen Sequence) requires no programming skills.
+Designing a CyberTracker Application requires no programming skills.
 Creating data Elements for each Screen automatically creates a structured database.

-To create an Application, selection of Screen Templates make it easy to link screens together into a Sequence of Screens for the Handheld Computer interface.
+To create a CyberTracker Application, a selection of Screen Templates makes it easy to link screens together into a sequence of interlinked screens.

 Once data has been filtered it can be Exported to Microsoft Excel, Comma Seperated Values, XML or HTML formats.
 The Map View can also be exported as ESRI Shape Files.